 4. Thoughts on Catholic Worldview by a life-long member of Christ the King, married and in his mid-twenties.

-5. Porta Fidea by Pope Benedict XVI which discusses the upcoming Year of Faith that will begin October 2012.
+5. Porta Fidea by Pope Emeritus Benedict XVI which discusses the upcoming Year of Faith that took place beginning in October 2012.

 6. Dominus Iesus.
 A Declaration of the Congregation of the Faith “On the Unicity and Salvific Universality of Jesus Christ and the Church”